BenD780x9/Klipper-for-Ender_3_v2/README.md

 # Ender_3_v2
 Configuration files for Slicer and Klipper.

-**This guid is replica of https://www.reddit.com/r/klippers/comments/kj2h5r/stepbystep_guide_for_ender_3_v2_klipper_w_bltouch/ that I change it to work with Fluidd/MainsailOS and with my own configuration files. **
+**This guide is replica of https://www.reddit.com/r/klippers/comments/kj2h5r/stepbystep_guide_for_ender_3_v2_klipper_w_bltouch/ that I change it to work with Fluidd/MainsailOS and with my own configuration files.**

 Step-by-Step Guide for Ender 3 v2 Klipper with BLTouch and BMD extruder.
 (Flidd/MainsailOS) # NOT for OctoPrint